Synchronised swimming: History

 In 1933 and 1934, Katherine Curtis organised a show, "The Kay Curtis Modern Mermaids", for the World Exhibition in Chicago.
 The announcer, Norman Ross, introduced the sport as "synchronized swimming" for the first time.
-The term eventually became standardised through the AAU, but Curtis still used the term "rhythmic swimming" in her book, Rhythmic Swimming: A Source Book of Synchronised Swimming and Water Pageantry (Minneapolis: Burgess Publishing Co., 1936).
+The term eventually became standardised through the AAU.
+However, Curtis still used the term "rhythmic swimming" in her book, Rhythmic Swimming: A Source Book of Synchronised Swimming and Water Pageantry (Minneapolis: Burgess Publishing Co., 1936).

 Curtis persuaded the AAU to make synchronised swimming an officially recognised sport in December 1941, but she herself transferred overseas in 1943.
 She served as the Recreation Director of the Red Cross under Generals Patton and Eisenhower, during which time she produced the first international aquacade in Caserta, Italy.
 She was the Director of Travel in post-war Europe until 1962.
-In 1959 the Helms Hall of Fame officially recognised Curtis (along with Annette Kellerman) – ascribing to her the primary development of synchronised swimming.
+In 1959, the Helms Hall of Fame officially recognised Curtis (along with Annette Kellerman), ascribing to her the primary development of synchronised swimming.
 In 1979, the International Swimming Hall of Fame inducted Curtis with similar accolades.

-The first Official National Team Championships were held in Chicago at Riis Pool on August 11, 1946.
-The Town Club 'C' team were the first national champions.
+The first Official National Team Championships were held in Chicago at Riis Pool on 11 August 1946.
+The Town Club 'C' team was the first national champions.
 The team was composed of: Polly Wesner, Nancy Hanna, Doris Dieskow, Marion Mittlacher, Shirley Brown, Audrey Huettenrauch, Phyllis Burrell and Priscilla Hirsch.

-Esther Williams, a national AAU champion swimmer, popularized synchronized swimming during World War II and after, through (often elaborately staged) scenes in Hollywood films such as Bathing Beauty (1944), Million Dollar Mermaid (1952), and Jupiter's Darling (1955).
+Esther Williams, a national AAU champion swimmer, popularised synchronized swimming during World War II and after, through (often elaborately staged) scenes in Hollywood films such as Bathing Beauty (1944), Million Dollar Mermaid (1952), and Jupiter's Darling (1955).
 In the 1970s and 1980s, Ft.
 Lauderdale swimming champion Charkie Phillips revived water ballet on television with The Krofftettes in The Brady Bunch Hour (1976–1977), NBC's The Big Show (1980), and then on screen with Miss Piggy in The Great Muppet Caper (1981).

-Margaret Swan Forbes published Coaching Synchronized Swimming Effectively in 1984; it was the first official teaching manual for synchronized swimming.
+Margaret Swan Forbes published Coaching Synchronised Swimming Effectively in 1984; it was the first official teaching manual for synchronised swimming.